a collection from the people of portland and those supporting from afar.

-" every single easter was spent at myستو (grammie's) house. we would arrive on good friday and walk in the door, and immediately the smell of mujadara (lebanese lentil dish) would hit our nostrils. when she heard the door she always paused her ujja (egg)-making and come over to kiss our cheeks as hard as she could. as the night progressed, lebanese cousins would come in-and-out for visits, and dinner would last so long us kids got tired and played cards at the table. grammie was such an incredible matriarch of our family and taught all of us how to cook lebanese food the right way (using your palm as a measuring spoon and whatnot). when easter sunday arrived, we would search for colored eggs around her house, and i remember the treasures from around the world that she had collected over the years from travelling with my جدو (grandpa). of course no eggs were ever hidden in his liquor cabinet, but at weddings today we still drink lots of عرق (lebanese hard liquor) to toast the happy couple. "
+" every single easter was spent at myستو (grammie's) house. we would arrive on good friday and walk in the door, and immediately the smell of mujadara (lebanese lentil dish) would hit our nostrils. when she saw us she would always kiss our cheeks as hard as she could, leaving a perfect red lipstick stain. as the night progressed, lebanese cousins would come in-and-out for visits, and dinner would last so long us kids got tired and played cards at the table. grammie was such an incredible matriarch of our family and taught all of us how to cook lebanese food the right way (using your palm as a measuring spoon and so forth). when easter sunday arrived, we would search for colored eggs around her house, and i remember the treasures from around the world that she had collected over the years from travelling with my جدو (grandpa). of course no eggs were ever hidden in his liquor cabinet, but at weddings today we still drink lots of عرق (lebanese hard liquor) to toast the happy couple. "

 "my wife and i bought our teenage daughter an iphone for Christmas this year. it's a surprise. she is such a vibrant and vocal girl, a minister, like her mother. my wife was very sick when we lived in the côte d'ivoire, but was healed and it forever changed her life. now she travels all over africa with the ministry she started, giving people the medical attention they need and showing them the love of God. she's not here to play church. she's not here to play religion. she's here because she hears God's voice and He tells her what to do. and i always tell her when she travels to africa by herself being a minister that i'm praying for her, too."